yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     -   Multiple Virtual Networks

-    -   Six subnets, including a gateway, perimeter, web tier, business tier, data tier, and management subnet
+    -   Six subnets, including a gateway, perimeter, web tier, business tier, data tier, and management subnet.

-    -   Two NGFWs configured in an HA pair providing hybrid connectivity support and internal firewall capabilities internal to the Azure VNet and any paired VNets
+    -   Two NGFWs configured in an HA pair providing hybrid connectivity support and internal firewall capabilities internal to the Azure VNet and any paired VNets.

-    -   Five route tables associated with their corresponding subnets, each with specific user defined routes configured
+    -   Five route tables associated with their corresponding subnets, each with specific user defined routes configured.

-    -   Five Network Security Groups associated with their respective subnets, each with specific allow/deny rules configured
+    -   Five Network Security Groups associated with their respective subnets, each with specific allow/deny rules configured.

-    -   Three internal Azure Load Balancers to direct load to the primary NGFW and to the servers in each application tier
+    -   Three internal Azure Load Balancers to direct load to the primary NGFW and to the servers in each application tier.

-    -   One application gateway to load-balancer and provide Layer-7 (WAG and WAF) protection to the Web tier
+    -   One application gateway to load-balancer and provide Layer-7 (WAG and WAF) protection to the Web tier.

-    -   Configuration of Virtual Network Service endpoints to further secure access to PaaS services such as storage and Azure SQL
+    -   Configuration of Virtual Network Service endpoints to further secure access to PaaS services such as storage and Azure SQL.

--   Implement a WAF in order to inspect and protect incoming traffic
+-   Implement a WAF in order to inspect and protect incoming traffic.

-      -   Application G will be used
+      -   Application G will be used.

-      -   Azure Web App will be configured as backend back-end pool member of Application G
+      -   Azure Web App will be configured as backend back-end pool member of Application G.

-    -   To ensure end users will hit the App Gw, a CNAME record can be used to point to the public endpoint of the application gateway
+    -   To ensure end users will hit the App Gw, a CNAME record can be used to point to the public endpoint of the application gateway.

-    -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw
+    -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw.

 ### Solutions for Cloud web app deployment